grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ##### **Ten representative examples**

 I then printed the beginning of all 116 posts in order to search for representative examples.
 Interesting posts were printed in their totality, and my search resulted in ten representative posts.
 The ten posts display a certain variety within the 4chan discourse.
-In exem8, for example, the author points out that "Nurses are necessary, without them hospitals don't function.
+In post72, for example, the author points out that "Nurses are necessary, without them hospitals don't function.
 They do 90% of the work inpatients need and are a wealth of knowledge.
 If you've every been hospitalized for any length of time you already know this."
 Although some positive accounts of nurses are shared and discussed, the majority of the 4chan discussions revolve around the female nurse as incompetent, reckless, overworked, immature or as a female ignoring her motherly and feminine duties.
 The selection of example posts underneath are therefore examples of mainly such degrading discussion.

 #### 3. Example analysis

-##### Example A: Gene pool/stay home mother
+##### Example A: Gene pool

 "Most women whom work at hospitals with any job are feminen, nuturing, of decent intellect (for a woman) and lonely (to the point of suicide).
 Their genes are valuable european genes that we should replicate.
 We need to snatch nurses for our european loyalist gene pool and turn them in to stay at home mums for >4 children so that they dont work for the state, we collapse the welfare state, produce white babies and prevent the nurse from dealing with negroes and other abominations STDs and can opener accidents. #pumpanurse"